abhishekg16/raft/README.md

 #Raft (Consensus Module)#
-Thisn project provides an implementation of Raft consensus algorithm.
-The consensus algorithm guarantee that there would be only one leader a time the system in each term.
+This project provides an implementation of Raft consensus algorithm.
+The consensus algorithm guarantee that there would be only one leader a time in the system for a term.
 The raft also provides the well defined interface by using which you can get information about the  leader and term.
-	Raft uses the cluster implementation a underlying communication channel which allows different raft instances to communicate over the network
+	Raft uses the cluster implementation as a underlying communication channel which allows different raft instances to communicate over the network

 ####Features of Implementation ####
 1. Provides easily configurable files
 2. File logging facilities
-3. Provide to different port for the message and control message
+3. Provide two different port for the message and control message

 #### Limitation ####
 1. Logging of raft message is not handled